Filter Options

 How do I avoid the crowds in the park?

 “For obvious reasons, the Masai Mara is very popular, but there are ways to avoid the crowds.
 Some areas of the reserve are busier than others.
 Even if logistics or budget make it difficult to stay in the more-remote parts of the reserve, it is usually possible to center your game drives away from the main traffic clusters.
 Consider asking your guide not to follow up on sightings announced on their radio.
 Although you might miss out on some sightings, you will experience a more peaceful safari overall and you’ll still see plenty of wildlife.
 For a really exclusive experience, consider staying in one of the private conservancies outside the Masai Mara.
 Another way to experience the reserve without the crowds is to visit in the low-season months of April to May or November to December.
 You won’t see the wildebeest migration at this time, but there is always plenty of resident wildlife around.
-April and May are the wettest months, but the lush scenery and abundance of new-born animals are a bonus during this period.”
+April and May are the wettest months, but the lush scenery and abundance of birdlife and new-born animals are a bonus during this period.”

 6